CBB752Spring2017/CBB752Spring2017.github.io/index.md

 #### Part 4: Structure Analysis
 **Please see the zip file available at http://cbb752b17.gersteinlab.org/homework for all relevant files and equations for part 4.**

 **-1.
-Mutation F19Y is found in Karl Zimmer's genome for 3VKO.
-Analyze the structure of three mutant type of this protein at location 19: F19Y, F19I, F19L.**
+Mutation F19Y is found in Karl Zimmer’s genome for 4BMB (galectin-8).
+Analyze the structure of this mutation.**

 **Writing:** What changes has this mutation cause to the structure and what impact could the mutation have, from molecular pathway to the the phenotype?
 Read paper 1.
 Discuss the changes in protein structure and binding affinity caused by this mutation.
 Does this mutation cause changes in phenotype?
 In particular, discuss the changes seen in Figure 4.